dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “CONTACT GROUND 118.350, EMIRATES 642."

-If the arriving aircraft is taking too long to vacate which could impact the safety of the next arriving aircraft, controllers shall request that aircraft to “expedite vacate”
+If the arriving aircraft is taking too long to vacate, which could impact the safety of the next arriving aircraft, **controllers** shall request that the aircraft **“expedite vacate”**.

 !!! example
     **Controller**: "EMIRATES 642, EXPEDITE VACATE."